-Cause of Risk and factors affecting risk level Level of Risk sk Risk Mitigation Likeli- hood Impact Risk Level Industrial action by staff or third parties: There are cordial relationships between staff and senior managers at the College, and hence there is a Low risk of industrial action.
+Cause of Risk and factors affecting risk level of Risk Risk Mitigation Likeli hood Impact Risk Level Industrial action by staff or third parties There are cordial relationships between staff and senior managers at the College, and hence there is a low risk of industrial action.
 Third-party action, for example, by staff elsewhere, is unlikely to have a significant impact on students' learning experience at Brit College.
-Low Low Low Where industrial action does occur, the College will seek to ensure that normal operations and services are maintained as far as possible and will take all reasonable steps to fulfil its responsibilities to students in minimising disruption and ensuring that students are, as far as possible, not disadvantaged by the action.
-Temporary disruption through the outbreak of disease such as COVID-19; natural courses such as flooding and stormy weather and other causes, for example, Police Cordon, Fire, Terrorism: COVID risk is now Medium and the risk of lockdown following government guidance due to possible outbreaks of new and highly transmissible variants is Low.
-Terrorism is a current threat, but the likelihood of a terrorist attack directed at the College is Low as it is not a high-profile target.
-However, College operations might be affected temporarily if there were any terrorist attacks in the vicinity, so this is judged to be a Medium risk.
-Fire risk is Low as the College has robust fire prevention measures and fire marshals to monitor this.
+Low Low Low Where industrial action does occur, the College will seek to ensure that normal operations and services are maintained as far as possible; Take all reasonable steps to fulfil its responsibilities to students in minimising disruption and that students are, as far as possible, not disadvantaged by the action.
+Temporary disruption through the outbreak of disease such as COVID-19; natural courses such as Flooding and stormy weather and other causes, for example, Police Cordon, Fire, Terrorism, COVID risk is still HIGH subject to lockdown at any time following government guidance due to possible outbreaks of new and highly transmissible variants.
+Terrorism is a current threat but the likelihood of a terrorist attack directed at the College is LOW as it is not a high profile target.
+However, College operations might be affected temporarily if there were any terrorist attacks in the vicinity so this is judged to be a moderate risk.
+Fire risk is LOW as the College has robust fire prevention measures and fire marshals to monitor this.
 No fire breakout has occurred to date.
-There have also been no incidences of flooding, so the impact and likelihood of these risks are Low.
-We have a robust disaster recovery plan that can b e activated, depending on the need.
-The overall risk is, therefore, Medium.
-Medium Medium Medium The College understands that some things are beyond our control, and it may need to close temporarily.
-As with the rest of the nation and the world at large, the College will respond appropriately to government advice concerning such risks.
+There have also been no incidences of Flooding, so the impact and likelihood of this risk are LOW.
+Two campuses mitigate against overall risk, and we have a robust disaster recovery plan that can activate, depending on the need.
+The overall risk is, therefore, MEDIUM.
+High Mediu m Mediu m The College understands that some things are beyond our control, and it may need to close temporarily.
+As with the rest of the nation and the world at large, the College will respond appropriately to government advice concerning COVID-19.
 We have a tried and tested online platform onto which all teaching can move.
-Students and staff will be informed as soon as possible, with regular updates being provided on the situation.
+Students and staff will be informed as soon as possible if any of the above occurs, with regular updates being provided on the situation.
 The College will do everything to ensure that teaching hours are compensated.
-In the event that any closure occurs over a significant period of time, the College will look at moving lessons to another local site where classes can temporarily resume.
+In the event that this closure occurs over a significant period of time, the College will look at moving lessons to another local site where classes can temporarily resume.
 The College also has a reciprocal arrangement with another local provider for events such as fire outbreaks.